 Time to consider a multi-asset approach?We believe a multi-asset approach may be well suited to the current climate.
 There are various assets that have a direct link to inflation, including infrastructure and property.
 There's also a range of asset classes — from asset-backed securities (ABS) to emerging market (EM) local currency bonds — that history shows have indirect links to inflation.

 By constructing a portfolio containing these assets, achievable in some cases through listed alternatives, we think investors can potentially achieve positive returns even if inflation remains elevated.
-In our view, this compares favourably to investing in traditional assets only, which often provide limited inflation protection.
+In our view, this compares favorably to investing in traditional assets only, which often provide limited inflation risk mitigation.

 This includes wind/solar farms, hydroelectric, geothermal, energy storage and biomass power-generating facilities.
-We believe these assets should provide significant inflation protection, as a proportion of their revenues are typically explicitly linked to inflation under subsidy regimes.
-Others, meanwhile, are implicitly linked as energy prices tend to rise with, and contribute to, inflation.
+We believe these assets could provide significant mitigation against inflation risk, as a proportion of their revenues are typically explicitly linked to inflation under subsidy regimes.
+Others, meanwhile, are implicitly linked as energy prices tend to rise with (and contribute to) inflation.

 Social infrastructureSocial infrastructure refers to a range of services and facilities that meet local and societal needs.
 These include those relating to health service provision, education, recreation and emergency facilities.
 Given their strategic importance, a significant proportion of revenues are typically directly linked to inflation through concession agreements, regulation and contracts.

 PropertyProperty can potentially provide a significant hedge against inflation riskas revenues tend to have direct or implicit inflation links.
 For example, social housing leases can contain high levels of inflation-linkage.
 Meanwhile, student accommodation usually has one-year rolling rent reviews that typically exceed inflation.